Courses and Master Thesis Supervision

 Teaching philosophy: In my view, good teaching poses fundamental and critical questions about the world around us (in particular cities and neighbourhoods, in my courses) and teaches students to answer questions and simultaneously coming up with new questions.
 This starts with enthusiasm and an academic attitude from the instructor.
 I feel that both characteristics are absolutely necessary to create an inspiring ‘flow’ in the delivery of teaching.
 In my view, university teaching should be targeted at the better and more motivated half of the students.

 The concept of constructive alignment has helped me realise that it is productive to be very explicit and precise about your expectations of students’ learning activity and assessment, and to tell them this upfront.
 This is not to be confused with rigidness.
-Knowledge is constructed as a result of the learner’s activity, and we all know that students differ strongly in terms of motivation, skills and learning styles.
-For this reason, I consciously apply various active teaching methods that cater to various learning styles.
-I believe that the best way to have students master the course material is to let them ‘chew’ on the material by various active learning methods, although I do not fully refrain from basic knowledge transmission.
+Knowledge is constructed as a result of the learner’s activity, and we all know that students differ strongly in terms of motivation, skills and tactics.
+For this reason, I consciously apply various active teaching methods that cater to this variety.
+I believe that the best way to have students master the course material is to let them ‘chew’ on the material by various active learning methods, although I do not refrain from explicit direct instruction and (basic) knowledge transmission.
 I am against a trend that devaluates ready knowledge and unilaterally favours students’ ability to apply methods, without a proper embeddedness in relevant theories.

 I am one the four designated Delft Education Fellows 2020-2021.
 My focus is on community engagement through research & design.

 Social Inequality in the City, Diversity & Design (AR0095)